-Investment properties comprise: 3 apartments located in Dubai Business Bay with a market value of AED 4,425 thousand (2019: AED 4,425 thousand) and a villa in Green Community, Dubai with a market value of AED 3,500 thousand (2019: AED 3,500 thousand)
+Investment properties comprises a villa in Green Community, Dubai with a market value of AED 3,500 thousand (2020: AED 3,500 thousand)

 An independent valuer for the valuation of this investment property adopts the comparable market value method in valuing the investment properties.
 This method calculates the value of the property by taking the market valuation of comparable properties, which reflects market sentiment and situation.
 The prime location, maintenance and occupancy levels are also considered.